stella3d/OscCore/README.md

 There are already at least 4 other OSC implementations for Unity:
 - [OscJack](https://github.com/keijiro/OscJack), [ExtOSC](https://github.com/Iam1337/extOSC), [UnityOSC](https://github.com/jorgegarcia/UnityOSC), & [OscSimpl](https://assetstore.unity.com/packages/tools/input-management/osc-simpl-53710)

 OscCore was created largely because all of these other libraries _allocate memory for each received message_, which will cause lots of garbage collections when used with a large amount of messages.
+For more on this see [performance details](#performance-details)

+### Performance Details

-###### Because of Strings
+###### Strings and Addresses

 Every OSC message starts with an "address", specified as an ascii string.
 It's perfectly reasonable to represent this address in C# as a standard `string`, which is how other libraries work.

-However, because strings in C# are immutable & UTF16, every time we receive a message from the network, this now requires us to allocate a new `string` & expand the received ascii string's bytes to UTF16.
+However, because strings in C# are immutable & UTF16, every time we receive a message from the network, this now requires us to allocate a new `string`, and in the process expand the received ascii string's bytes (where each character is a single byte) to UTF16 (each character is two bytes).

 OscCore eliminates both
 - string allocation